spe-uob/RewardProcessingAppPublic/docs/ETHICS.md

-Ethics pre-approval was applied for on
+Ethics pre-approval was applied for on 9 November 2022, 17:40.